 I almost froze my feet on horseback in the far South of Patagonia trekking to find a herd of roaming mustangs, that were left out to be shot dead by some mean human creatures, frozen handed shot photos while leading the horse across beaver dams that blocked our way, and as the official photographer of the Mongol Derby 2015 raced 2 weeks in a 4×4 across the Mongolian steppe to cover each and every step of 40 riders on their respective 1200 horses along their 1000km horse race, one of the toughest races worldwide, sending photos in lowres via satellite phone of the Mongolian steppe, one by one, praying the connection would last, while the others already slept in the girs … I could go on …. please ask me when we meet. 🙂

-Back in Germany, and although I do like Europe, I am always ready to fly out and shoot some badass adrenaline drenched unplanned and unforeseeable crazy adventure ….
+Now back in Germany, I am always ready to fly out and shoot some badass adrenaline drenched unplanned and unforeseeable crazy adventure ….